 - Dungeons & Dragons:

 - In Eternal Darkness, any weapon can be enhanced with magick.
 Imbued projectile weapons, including crossbows, rifles and shotguns, launch/fire imbued projectiles.
-It's not necessary to killing monsters, but sure helps.
+It's not necessary for killing monsters, but sure helps.

 - In Fatal Frame/Project Zero, the character is often an otherwise ordinary person who has the misfortune to "see things other people can't see", which inevitably leads to trouble when they stumble into the haunted house/village/island populated by the restless spirits of the dead.
 The main weapon used to fight these incorporeal nightmares?
 A camera.
 Yes, a camera.
 One which uses some sort of special crystal or mirror in its makeup so that the user can see ghosts, dispel mystical barriers, and drive off the dead with the snap of a picture.